 Waste Nothing Schools Challenge

-Primary schools across the city are taking part in the Waste Nothing Schools Challenge.
+Primary schools across the city are taking the Waste Nothing Schools Challenge.
 Students are being challenged to think outside the box to help Bristol waste nothing.
 Hopefully, by taking part, schools and families all learn a little something along the way!

 If you think your school, or your children’s primary school is up to the challenge, you can contact us today!
 Simply email the Bristol Waste Schools team at email@example.com with your school’s details.

 It’s a take-home challenge to educate and encourage school pupils and their families to reduce waste and recycle more at home.